 the function name, with underscores replaced by spaces.
 That’s fine, but we

-can provide a better, more human-friendly name by giving the
+can provide a better, more human-friendly name by using the

 This might look familiar; the admin’s